-Name: Dr Damien Gaucher - University of Exeter Name: Dr Federico Faloppa - University of Reading Name: Professor Claire Taylor - University of Liverpool Name: Dr Irene Macias - University of Bath Name: Professor Janice Windebank - University of Sheffield
+Name: Professor Janice Windebank - University of Sheffield

+Name: Professor Claire Taylor - University of Liverpool

+Name: Dr Kook-Hee Gil - University of Sheffield

 Students must not contact External Examiner(s) directly, and external examiners have been advised to refer any such communications back to the University.
 Students should raise any general queries about the assessment and examination process for the programme with their Course Representative, for consideration through Staff: Student Liaison Committee in the first instance, and Student representatives on Staff: Student Liaison Committees will have the opportunity to consider external examiners' reports as part of the University's quality assurance process.